 - We do not open for Members prior to 4pm on pickup days.

-- We encourage Members to bring along reusable bags for their harvest.
+- Members need to bring along reusable bags for their harvest.

 - A cooler is highly recommended especially during hot weather.